JackLaird0/weatherly/README.md

 #### Phase five
 Add autocomplete functionality to your search input import your completeMe into your Weathrly project.
 Populate it with this list of city/states.
 When a user starts typing in a city/state or zip code display a list of possible suggestions using your completeMe’s suggest function.

+### Our design
+// add wireframe here

+// mini things about colors